chetanpalde/nlp_pipeline/README.md

 				a.Gate Annie NER			String getGateAnnieNer(String input){}
 				b.Apache OpenNLP NER		String getOpenNlpNer(String input){}
 				c.Stanford NER				String getStanfordNer(String input){}

+			Note that the return type of methods is given as String which is in Json format mentioned in detail in Breif description section.

 		#2.
 Using nlp_pipeline.jar through command line: